Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 What is Dehydration?

-Dehydration is when the human body is not getting enough water as it should or needs.
+Dehydration occurs when the human body does not get enough water.
 The amount of water entering the body should be greater than the amount of water leaving the body.
 It can occur at certain levels, from mild to severe dehydration.

 All this will depend on how much water your body becomes deprived of.
 The human body is mostly water, with an average composition of 60 percent.
 It is very important to ensure that you are getting enough water.